-$f_1 = 140 / w$ not to be taken greater than 1.0, for stiffeners of asymmetrical cross section.

-A_w : Effective net cross sectional area, in ${ m cm}^2$, of the PSM web stiffener in way of the connection including backing bracket where fitted, as shown in Figure 8.
+- $f_1 = 140 / w$ not to be taken greater than 1.0, for stiffeners of asymmetrical cross section. - w : Width of the cut-out for an asymmetrical stiffener, measured from the cut-out side of the stiffener web, in mm, as indicated in Figure 7. - A_w : Effective net cross sectional area, in cm2, of the PSM web stiffener in way of the connection including backing bracket where fitted, as shown in Figure 8.
 If the PSM web stiffener incorporates a soft heel ending or soft heel and soft toe ending, A_w is to be measured at the throat of the connection, as shown in Figure 8.